 Medical products for quick cat fleas treatment

-Tablets can be useful in some situations, especially if an owner finds these easier to administer than a spot-on, for example.
+Tablets can be helpful in some situations, especially if an owner finds these easier to administer than spot-on.
 Again, always use a product specifically recommended by your vet and licensed for use in cats.

 Generally, flea powders are only active for as long as they remain on the coat and are not a good choice for treatment.

 Aerosol sprays are problematic with cats as many cats find the ‘hissing’ noise they produce frightening.
-Additionally, many of these use older less effective, and/or less safe products.
+Many of these also use older, less effective, and/or unsafe products.

 Pump action sprays

-Pump action sprays containing flea control products may be available and may be suitable for use as the pump-action minimizes any distress to the cat.
+Pump action sprays containing flea control products may be available and suitable for use as the pump action minimizes any distress to the cat.

 Insect (flea) growth regulators

 As well as being present in some spot-on preparations or environmental sprays, flea growth regulators may also be available as an injectable product or as a product that can be given orally.
-These may be easier solutions for some cats, but should always be combined with a product that kills adult fleas.
+These may be more accessible solutions for some cats, but they should always be combined with a product that kills adult fleas.

 Flea control products for cats to use in the home

-Many environmental sprays for use in the home contain insecticides with or without an insect growth regulator.
+Many environmental sprays in the home contain insecticides with or without an insect growth regulator.
 If you have a fish tank, always ensure it is covered with damp towels if using these sprays.
-Never use these in close proximity to a fish tank as some contain products highly toxic to fish.
+Never use these near a fish tank, as some contain products highly toxic to fish.

-A single application of the spray to the environment can last for six months to a year, depending on the product used.
-Note that some sprays contain permethrin and great care should be taken not to allow the spray to come in contact with cats.
+A single spray application to the environment can last six months to a year, depending on the product used.
+Note that some sprays contain permethrin, and great care should be taken not to allow the spray to contact cats.
 Consider also possible additive effects in cats undergoing treatment should the cat come into contact with other products containing these chemicals.

 Foggers and bombs

-Various foggers and bombs are available for treating the environment but these are not usually very effective as specific areas of infestation may not be reached.
-Spray products which allow areas to be targeted specifically are preferable.
+Different foggers and bombs are available for treating the environment, but these are not usually very effective as specific areas of infestation may not be reached.
+Spray products which allow areas to be explicitly targeted are preferable.

 Many so-called natural compounds have been suggested to have flea-killing or flea-repellent qualities.
 These include concentrated eucalyptus oil, neem oil, pennyroyal oil, tea tree oil, citrus oil, and D-limonene.

-Some of these compounds are potentially toxic to cats and other animals, and none are likely to be anywhere near as effective as a licensed product from your vet.
-Do not rely on these products, and if you are at all unsure always consult your vet.
+Some of these compounds are potentially toxic to cats and other animals, and none are likely as effective as your vet’s licensed product.
+Do not rely on these products; if you are unsure, always consult your vet.

 Natural Home Remedies for Cat Fleas

 It’s a known fact that fleas hate the smell of cedar chips—and there’s a chance your cat may not be too fond of it, either.
-However, you can try spreading cedar chips around your cat’s bedding or outdoors in your garden.
+However, in your garden, you can spread cedar chips around your cat’s bedding or outdoors.
 You can also apply cedar oil spray on your cat’s fur, as it is a safe, non-toxic essential oil, or put a few drops on a banana peel or even your cat’s collar to help keep the bugs at bay.

 One of the most effective natural flea killers is citric acid, which makes lemon juice a widely-recognized home remedy for treating fleas.
-You can spray your cat’s coat with a solution made by boiling a cut lemon or two (let the lemons steep for a few hours) and then draining the liquid before transferring it to a spray bottle.
-Work the solution gently into your car’s fur—just be sure to avoid his or her eyes, and monitor your pet for redness or other signs of irritation—and repeat the treatment as often as needed until the fleas are gone entirely.
+You can spray your cat’s coat with a solution by boiling a cut lemon or two (let the lemons steep for a few hours) and draining the liquid before transferring it to a spray bottle.
+Work the solution gently into your car’s fur—just be sure to avoid his or her eyes, monitor your pet for redness or other signs of irritation—and repeat the treatment as often as needed until the fleas are gone.

-If your cat won’t allow you to apply topical treatments to his or her fur, you can try mixing a small amount (less than a teaspoon) of cumin into your cat’s food.
-The spice will make your cat’s skin become very unappetizing to fleas.
+If your cat doesn’t allow you to apply topical treatments to its fur, you can try mixing a small amount (less than a teaspoon) of cumin into your cat’s food.
+The spice will make your cat’s skin very unpalatable to fleas.

 If you don’t have any of these spices on hand, a little bit of table salt can also do the trick, as it helps dehydrate and kill the fleas on your cat.
-Better yet, it works to kill fleas and flea eggs that may be lurking in your carpet (just sprinkle it on), or when mixed with water, it can be used to treat hard surfaces.
+Better yet, it kills fleas and flea eggs that may be lurking on your carpet (just sprinkle it on), or when mixed with water, it can be used to treat hard surfaces.

 Apple Cider Vinegar

-Another grocery store product that fleas don’t particularly enjoy is apple cider vinegar.
+Another grocery store product that fleas don’t enjoy is apple cider vinegar.
 While it’s not effective at killing the bugs, apple cider vinegar can cause fleas to jump from your cat’s body so that you can make the first attack.
-Try mixing the apple cider vinegar with water in a 2:1 ratio and spraying it onto your cat’s coat.
+Mix the apple cider vinegar with water in a 2:1 ratio and spray it onto your cat’s coat.

-You’ll also want to be sure to clean all floors and upholstery with a vacuum cleaner and immediately dispose of the vacuum cleaner bag, wash all bedding in hot water, and consider removing pet food bowls, bird feeders, garbage cans, and any other sources of food from your yard so as to not attract wildlife who can re-infect your cat.
+You’ll also want to be sure to clean all floors and upholstery with a vacuum cleaner and immediately dispose of the vacuum cleaner bag, wash all bedding in hot water, and consider removing pet food bowls, bird feeders, garbage cans, and any other sources of food from your yard not to attract wildlife who can re-infect your cat.

 Lavender and Chamomile

-Lavender is actually a powerful, fast-acting agent against fleas.
-In fact, some studies have shown that formulas containing diluted lavender were just as effective at killing fleas as commercial chemical sprays.
-To put lavender to good use in your home, let fresh lavender steep in water overnight before straining the liquid and spraying it onto your cat’s coat (no need to rinse).
+Lavender is a powerful, fast-acting agent against fleas.
+Some studies have shown that formulas containing diluted lavender were just as effective at killing fleas as commercial chemical sprays.
+To put lavender to good use in your home, let it steep in water overnight before straining the liquid and spraying it onto your cat’s coat (no need to rinse).

 Conclusion: What You Should Know About Cat Flea Prevention/Treatment

-There are many different remedies and methods out there for treating fleas and ticks on cats, and there are also various over-the-counter cat flea medicine options on the market today.
-The rapid influx of so many untested cat flea medicine brands and specifically spot-on treatments led the Environmental Protection Agency (EPA) to issue a warning about possible toxic reactions to cat flea medicine.
+There are many different remedies and methods for treating fleas and ticks on cats, and there are also various over-the-counter cat flea medicine options on the market today.
+The rapid influx of so many untested cat flea medicine brands and specifically spot-on treatments led the Environmental Protection Agency (EPA) to warn about possible toxic reactions to cat flea medicine.
 This resulted from an increase in cat fatalities attributed to the inappropriate use of some products.